google/xls/docs_src/tutorials/intro_to_procs.md

 The DSLX interpreter supports testing procs via the *test_proc* construct.
 A test proc is very similar to a normal proc with the following changes:

-*   A test proc is preceded by the `#[test_proc()]` directive.
+*   A test proc is preceded by the `#[test_proc]` directive.
 This directive, as one might expect, notifies the interpreter that the following proc is a test proc.
-Any initial state needed by the test proc should go inside the parentheses.
 *   A test proc's `config` function must accept a single argument: a boolean input channel for terminating interpretation.
 When the test is complete, the proc should send the test's status (`true` on success, `false` on failure)